Virginia Avenue Community Garden Guidelines

 - Members (primary plot owners) may designate up to six family members or friends (“the assigns”) to participate in the maintenance of their plots.
 Through signature of the member to these guidelines, their assigns also agree to comply with these guidelines.

 - Renewal is automatic, provided you pay your dues, and sign the yearly agreement by the due date of February 28.
-Your plot will be available to you as long as you are in good standing, or until you notify the Garden Committee by email or in writing that you no longer wish to use it.
+Your plot will be available to you as long as you are in good standing, or until you notify the Garden Board by email or in writing that you no longer wish to use it.

 - IMPORTANT DATES FOR THE SEASON